edjanilson/edjanilson/README.md

 ### Hello!
 I am Edjanilson Florêncio 👋

-- 🌱 Learning about: **HTML, CSS, Javascript and C#.
+- 🌱 Learning about: **HTML, CSS, Javascript, C#, Sql Server and MySql.
 - 💙 Interests: books, movies, series and documentaries.
 - 🐦 This place is where I study about programming.
 Follow me there <a href="https://web.digitalinnovation.one/home">DigitalInnovationOne</a>.